Want more relevant content? Let us know what year you will graduate high school.

 How Long Does the SAT Take?

-When it comes to the SAT, few factors are as important as time, in every step along the way.
+When it comes to the SAT, few factors are as important as time.
 From carefully scheduled prep work to pacing yourself in each section of the test, you’ll be paying a lot of attention to time as it pertains to your SAT.
-You’ll even need to consider the exact timing of your test date, in order to ensure you’re there when you need to be without any hassles.
+You’ll even need to consider the exact timing of your test date, to ensure you’re there when you need to be without any hassles.

 Don’t miss this post to learn more about how long the SAT takes, what time it starts, and when to arrive at the SAT testing center.